 In particular, the ACRC made it mandatory for all public officials to take anti-corruption education for two hours or more every year.
-To provide supports in this regard, the ACRC trains integrity education instructors, provides various educational materials including lecture plans and videos, and monitors anti-corruption educations of public organizations every year.
+To provide supports in this regard, the ACRC trains integrity education instructors, provides various educational materials including lecture plans and videos, and monitors anticorruption educations of public organizations every year.

-In addition, to provide professional and systemic anti-corruption education to public officials, young people, and ordinary citizens, the ACRC set up and has operated a dedicated anti-corruption training agency, the Anti-Corruption Training Institute (ACTI).
+In addition, to provide professional and systemic anti-corruption education to public officials, young people, and ordinary citizens, the ACRC set up and has operated a dedicated anti-corruption training institution, the Anti-Corruption Training Institution (ACTI).
 The ACTI runs various educational programs for public officials, the general public, students, employees of state-owned enterprises, and foreign public officials.
+The ACTI has developed a pleasing variety of educational videos that are published on the ACTI website, YouTube and Internet Protocol Television (IPTV), including online drama series with integrity values inserted into the storylines to promote integrity.
+Further, the ACTI runs free online anti-corruption and integrity classes for the general public through Korea's major online course (MOOCs) sites, including K-MOOC.